 The American Psychological Association has accredited the Training Program located within Pacific CAPS since 2011.
 Our accreditation was reaffirmed by the Commission on Accreditation in April 2019 for an additional 10 years.
+Our next accreditation site visit will take place in 2028.
 Please direct all questions related to the program's accreditation status to the Commission on Accreditation:

-Office of Program Consultation and Accreditation American Psychological Association 750 lst Street, NE, Washington DC, 20002 Phone: 202.336.5979; Email: apaaccred@apa.org www.apa.org/ed/accreditation
+Office of Program Consultation and Accreditation American Psychological Association 750 Ist Street, NE, Washington DC, 20002 Phone: 202.336.5979; Email: apaaccred@apa.org www.apa.org/ed/accreditation